SAP-archive/teched2019-cloud-cf-product-list/exercises/09_secure/Spring.md

 ## Step 1: Adding required security libraries

-**This step is mandatory only if you work on the master branch.
-For the advanced branch you can go through it to understand what is happening (no need to change anything)**
+**This step is mandatory for the master as well as for the advanced branch**

 To secure the application we have to add Spring Security to the classpath.
 By configuring Spring Security in the application, Spring Boot automatically secures all HTTP endpoints with BASIC authentication.
 Since we want to use OAuth 2.0 together with [Java Web Tokens (JWT)](https://tools.ietf.org/html/rfc7519) instead, we need to add the Spring OAUTH and Spring JWT dependencies as well.